Mathematical Analysis of FLASH Effect Models Based on Theoretical Hypotheses: Results and Discussions

+We use the amount of damage linear to the dose to evaluate the biological effect and calculate $DRF$.
+The definition of $DRF$ focuses on radiation-induced damage, which corresponds to the two hypotheses, rather than the cell's overall response to irradiation which is about to be depicted in the linear quadratic model.
+It should be noted that since the damage has not been clearly defined in the two hypotheses, the type of damage is not specified in this work.

-This study focuses on the quantitative analysis of the oxygen depletion hypothesis and the radical recombination-antioxidants hypothesis, which inevitably has some limitations.
-First, it should be noted that real-world scenarios are highly simplified for modeling with some assumptions potentially deviating from actual conditions.
+It should be noted that real-world scenarios are highly simplified for modeling with some assumptions potentially deviating from actual conditions.
 The estimation of radiobiological effects relies on simplified models such as the oxygen enhancement ratio and the time integral of peroxyl radicals, which may not fully reflect the comprehensive impact.

-Second, for some reason, some hypotheses are not included.
-For instance, the "protection of circulating immune cells" hypothesis lacks a widely accepted quantitative model that links the survival of circulating immune cells to damage in normal tissues and tumors.
-Similarly, the "DNA integrity" and "mitochondrial damage response" hypotheses lack quantitative descriptions, preventing the establishment of mathematical models for them.
-Third, for implementation of hypotheses, the existing FLASH experimental data points are not fitted well using the mathematical models in this work because of the overlook of the intrinsic characteristic of NTCP in the experimental design, which, however, is anticipated to be improved with high-quality datasets established in the future, referring to the suggestions listed above.
+Other potential hypotheses of the FLASH mechanism are not included in this work, such as “protection of circulating immune cells”, “DNA integrity” and “mitochondrial damage response”, because these hypotheses lack quantitative descriptions.
+We cannot establish models to quantitatively link the key factors in these hypotheses to the FLASH effect.

+The existing FLASH experiments cannot provide sufficient data points to fit the parameters and achieve the prediction of the FLASH effect based on the models (seen in the section “Criteria for data filtration” and “Pipelines for obtaining parameters in models and predicting the FLASH effect”).
+Thus, we did not give examples of data fitting in the manuscript.
+When high-quality datasets are available in the future, the implementations of models can be achieved with the methods in our study.

+The pipeline of obtaining parameters proposed in this study is a theoretical guideline.
+The practical methods to measure the required data (e.g. the measurement of OER curve for a tissue) are not included.
+With the development of FLASH radiotherapy and further study of the FLASH mechanism, efforts should be made to determine the key parameters in the prediction model of FLASH effect for specific patients.